Arthur Evans: Agent in the Balkans

 They crossed the Sava into Bosnia, which Evans found so different that he regarded the Sava as the border between Europe and Asia.
-After a number of interviews with Turkish officials who attempted to dissuade them from travel on foot, the passport from the pasha prevailed.
+After a number of interviews with Ottoman officials who attempted to dissuade them from travel on foot, the passport from the pasha prevailed.
 They were given an escort – one man, enough to establish authority – as far as Derventa.
 From there they travelled directly south to Sarajevo and from there to Dubrovnik (Ragusa) on the coast, in Dalmatia.
 In Sarajevo they learned that the region through which they had just passed was now "plunged in civil war".
-They were escorted to the British consulate.
-The consul was away at Mostar, but the young men were greeted by a familiar figure, Edward Augustus Freeman, Chargé d'Affaires, and "his amiable daughters".
-Freeman was assisting his good friend, the Prime Minister, to keep an eye on the situation.
-They relaxed in "the quiet of an English garden".

-The English Protestants of Sarajevo, some of whom had come in a missionary capacity, were packing up to leave the country, as were other "resident Europeans".
-Shortly the revolt reached lower Bosnia.
-Turkish garrisons were massacred, in response to which the irregular Turkish troops began to massacre in return.
-The Christian population streamed across the Sava into Austria.
-The pasha of Sarajevo, however, was determined to keep the peace.
-The young men spent their last day there shopping quietly.
-Then they headed south to Ragusa, where Evans later was to spend many happily married years in his own villa on the sea.